zhansliu/writemdict/fileformat.md

 | `header_str`  | varying | An XML string, encoded in UTF-16LE.
 See below for details. |
 | `checksum`    | 4 bytes | ADLER32 checksum of `header_str`, stored little-endian.  |

 The `header_str` consists of a single, XML tag `dictionary`, with various attributes.
-An example is (newlines added for clarity)
+For MDX files, they look like this: (newlines added for clarity)

     <Dictionary
     GeneratedByEngineVersion="2.0"